TurboVega/ogege/memory_map.md

 Each character is composed of a 4 bit palette index and an 8 bit font ROM index.
 Characters can be shown in 16 colors, according to the current palette.

 ## Small Font
-Each pixel in the 8x8 pixel character is defined as 64 2-bit transparency values.
+Each pixel in the 8x8 pixel character is defined as a 2-bit transparency value.
 This allows characters to be shown with some amount of anti-aliasing.

 ## Large Font
-Each pixel in the 16x8 pixel character is defined as 128 2-bit transparency values.
+Each pixel in the 16x8 pixel character is defined as a 2-bit transparency value.
 This allows characters to be shown with some amount of anti-aliasing.

 [Home](README.md)